How a Council works

 - ‘Strong Leader’ and Cabinet Model: Under this model, the Leader of the Council is appointed by the full council in one of its first acts post an election.
 Then, the Leader appoints a Cabinet of between two and ten Councillors .
 The Cabinet will make just about all the major financial decisions apart from the council’s budget, and Councillor’s allowances.
 To keep the executive ‘in-check’ a series of Scrutiny Committees is set up with various powers of call-in.
 The main job of the Scrutiny Committee is to scrutinise the Cabinet’s policies.

 - The final system is a hybrid: in theory, you could cherry pick all the best (or worst) bits of the Cabinet and Committee systems and make a new type of administration.
+For example, Cambridge Council operates a hybrid scrutiny model where decisions are proposed by scrutiny committees then formally appointed by the cabinet member or leader.

 Many parts of England have 2 tiers of local government: